 I believe the existence of these supernatural concepts will never be proven or disproven by science and the laws of nature.
 Instead they exist beyond our earthly realm and span the chasm between the Heavens and the Universe.
 Nor would, I believe, an all-loving god allow one loving religion to provide more compelling evidence than another for their beliefs, doctrine and/or god(s).
 To do so would give power to one loving religion over another.
 That is not the goal of The Greatest Love.
 It is not to provide humankind one belief system to rule them all.
 It is not to unite us through our beliefs.
 It is instead to unite us through our love.
 For there are many belief systems that are loving and we must never close our minds to any of them.
-This is a lesson, I believe, The Greatest Love is trying to teach us now: The Greatest Love wants us to come together in love despite our fundamentally different beliefs.
-To see past those fundamental differences and find the common humanity and love in each other.
+This is a lesson, I believe, The Greatest Love is trying to teach us now: we must come together in love despite our fundamentally different beliefs.
+To see past those differences and find the common humanity and love in each other.
 If we can do that we will have evolved our love even further.
 Cherish your loving beliefs but open your heart to see the beauty that exists outside of them as well.